What are the relevant government entities relating to immigration in your jurisdiction?

 Is there a fast track process / certification that business can obtain to expedite visa / permit processing?

-Premium processing is available for certain types of petitions and applications, including H, L, O and E-3 petitions and certain Immigrant Worker Petitions.
-For an additional fee of $2,500, premium processing guarantees a USCIS response (such as approval, denial, RFE or other notice) within 15 days.
+USCIS premium processing is available for certain types of petitions and applications, including H, L, O and E-3 petitions and certain Immigrant Worker Petitions.
+For an additional fee that varies based on the application or petition type, premium processing guarantees a USCIS response (such as approval, denial, RFE or other notice) within 15, 30, or 45 business days, depending on the application or petition type.

-Legislation passed in October 2020 requires USCIS to expand premium processing to additional types of petitions and applications, including: nonimmigrant work visa petitions and associated dependent applications; additional employment-based preference categories of immigrant petitions; nonimmigrant change/extension of status; and applications for employment authorization documents.
+USCIS has continued to expand premium processing to additional types of petitions and applications, including non-immigrant work visa petitions and associated dependent applications; additional employment-based preference categories of immigrant petitions; non-immigrant change/extension of status; and applications for employment authorization documents.

-Where premium processing is not available, a petitioner may request USCIS expedite adjudication, but they are decided on a case-by-case basis and require evidence of severe financial loss, emergency or urgent humanitarian reasons, or USCIS error.
+Where premium processing is not available, a petitioner may request USCIS to expedite adjudication, but they are decided on a case-by-case basis and require evidence of severe financial loss, emergency or urgent humanitarian reasons, or USCIS error, among other specific circumstances.

-What are the recent trends, both political and social (including COVID-19 pandemic), that have impacted your jurisdiction with regard to immigration policy and law?
-How will this shape the immigration landscape moving forward?
+What are the recent trends, both political and social that have impacted your jurisdiction with regard to immigration policy and law?

-Are there any anticipated changes in the immigration laws of your jurisdiction?
+Are there any new and / or anticipated changes impacting immigration law and / or policy in your jurisdiction?

 How do you see technology developing and evolving to support immigration process in the future?